Why Denver? Key Considerations for Landing Your Infrastructure in the Denver Market

-Here’s why Denver is a great option when it comes to the location of your IT infrastructure:
+Here’s why our Denver data center is a great option when it comes to the location of your IT infrastructure:

 Connectivity – Many of the major telco carriers’ networks route through Denver.
 It is also a major U.S. fiber hub, acting as a central relay point that connects West Coast backbones and end users to major Midwest and East Coast markets.

 Low risk of natural disasters – Denver doesn’t experience major earthquakes, hurricanes or intense storms like many other parts of the country.
 In fact, it is one of the lowest-risk U.S. metros for natural disasters.
 This makes it a great option for a disaster recovery site.